kskyou/terrain-simulation/README.md

-This is a terrain generator that simulates terrain due to hydraulic erosion, mostly following the paper "Large-scale Terrain Authoring through Interactive Erosion Simulation" (https://doi.org/10.1145/3592787).
+This is a terrain generator that simulates terrain due to hydraulic erosion, mostly following the erosion simulation part of the paper "Large-scale Terrain Authoring through Interactive Erosion Simulation" (https://doi.org/10.1145/3592787).

 ![](images/teaser1.png)